-When looking at project type and meteorological phenomenon, a more varied picture emerges (see Graph 4).
+When considering project type and meteorological phenomenon, a more varied picture emerges (see Graph 4).
 In road and rail projects, “heavy rainfall” is most significant, making up almost 100 % for the former, and over 80 % for the latter.
 Here, relevant hits concerning “aridity” make up about 18 %.
 In the case of high-voltage power transmission projects, on the other hand, “aridity” dominates with about 86 %.
 “Heavy rainfall” is represented with about 14 % of all hits.

-Graph 4: Meteorological phenomena (CC stressors) found in German EIA documents per project type
+Graph 4: Meteorological phenomena (CC stressors) found in German EIA documents

 With regards to CC relevant aspects and potential CC impacts, each project type is different (see Graph 5).
 “Flooding”, “erosion” and “wind throw” dominate in the case of road and rail projects, with over 90 % of relevant hits.
 For high-voltage power transmission lines, only “erosion” (42 %), “wind throw” (19 %) and “flooding” (39 %) were mentioned.

-Graph 5: Potential CC impacts found in German EIA documents per project type
+Graph 5: Potential CC impacts found in German EIA documents

 Analysing the number of relevant hits per environmental issue can help establish specific environmental impacts and risks for each project type (see Graph 6).
 In the case of road projects, more than two thirds of all hits referred to “surface water”, usually concerning drainage after heavy rainfall events.
 “Forest” is the second most seriously affected environmental issue for this project type with about 10 % of all hits.
 Since “forests” are referred to in connection with wind throw/ breakage, it was seen as a sub-category of the environmental issue “plants”.
 In contrast to the two other infrastructure types “soil” was only rarely mentioned in road projects.

-Graph 6: Environmental issues addressed in combination with search terms (German EIA documents)
+Graph 6: Environmental issues addressed in German EIA documents

 With regards to high-voltage power transmission lines, “surface water” and “soil” were the most frequently mentioned environmental issues (connected with flooding and erosion) with about two thirds of all hits.
 Almost 10 % of hits referred to “forests”, since this can be associated with damages along overhead transmission lines by strong winds.
 “Plants” and “animals” were represented with about one fifth of hits overall, while “landscape”, “groundwater”, “biodiversity” and “habitats/bird conservation” (Natura 2000) were represented with only 1 % to 5 % each.